piotrekjeremicz/SwiftyNetworking/README.md

 ## Advanced usage
 ### Template
 We love to optimize our work!
 This is one of the reasons why I prepared a template for the basic implementation of `Request`.
 Another reason was the discovery of the token menu!
 Do you like this approach?
-Give it a star! ⭐️___FILEBASENAME___.swift
+Give it a star! ⭐️

 ![Request template](/Docs/Images/request_template.png)